JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 dialog: https://github.com/stellar/stellar-protocol/discussions/1558#discussioncomment-10807798
 ```

+intor should pin as trying to delay as i was prior to get actual data, but that;s presently outside my scpoe of poeprational capabilities across organizations *href free-markets comment NUM draft start)
+this shoudl implicate htat who i am as a normal person shouldn't matter in contemplating the weight of my args since [good args (but not worded as args) can come from anyone (maybe policy)  ](href some other taking stock where chat on this)

-relevant face: <-- thinking 1.1-- and 1.3 on Rahim / other, 1.2 very briefly into public background shared around origination acc
+relevant face: <-- thinking 1.1-- and 1.3 on Rahim / other, 1.2 very briefly into public background shared around origination acc EA

+this should frame as a collaborative effort to explore other opetions not revelaed in my 1 v 2 hypothecation since theres so many incredibly-intelligent believers in network with genius ieas etrc decenbtralized (this implicates the points amde to Shaptic and adopted by in https://github.com/stellar/stellar-docs/pull/1043#discussion_r1811060899)

+1.2

+let's commend the move away from pow

 need to clarify very explicitly that this is Not Enqiue's fault (or the fxdao community_ but rather a fundamnetal flaw in the endgame of these contracts